top of page

 Smart | hardworking | impulsive | critical | stubborn | envious.

-Second group got the echo that the person is:
+The second group got the echo that the person was:

 Envious | stubborn | critical | impulsive | hardworking | Smart.

 Exactly.
-They got the same characteristics, but in opposite order.
+They have the same characteristics but in the opposite order.
 Did it influence their judgment?
 YES!

 For example, 52% of people from the first group thought that the person might be generous.
 However, only 21% of people from the second group shared their opinion.

-Richard Shotton took his experiment and done it with something more innocent than a human being.
+Richard Shotton took his experiment and did it with something more innocent than a human being.
 He created a bottle of Vodka.

 His fake brand was called Black Sheep Vodka.
 Nobody ever tasted it, because it does not exist.
 But that did not stop people from posing a judgment.

 Shotton once again divided people into two groups.
-First group heard that the Vodka is:
+The first group heard that Vodka is:

-Second group of people got the echo that the Vodka is:
+The second group of people got the echo that Vodka is:

 The results?
 The first group rated our Vodka better by 11% compared to the second group.